-The Terms of Reference for the IRP was approved by the WLWB on September 23.
-2020 and the panel members were appointed on July 29, 2020.
+The Terms of Reference for the IRP was approved by the WLWB on September 23, 2020 and the panel members were appointed on July 29, 2020.
 Four (4) virtual meetings were held with the IRP between August 20 and October 1, 2020 to present, review and revise the water quality modelling.
 DDMI chose to make the meetings open to the public to create a more inclusive and transparent technical review process with opportunities for questions from the public to the IRP.
 DDMI believes this approach was uniquely successful in allowing interested parties to follow the process and participate as witnesses.
 DDMI submitted its final report on the updated water quality modelling on October 16, 2020 and as per the Terms of Reference the IRP provided its final report on October 15, 2020.
-This final report represented the completion of Panel duties related to the first of three (3) independent modelling reviews and it is DDMI's view that the updated water quality modelling and IRP review conform with requirements of the MVEIRB Measures 3a and 4.
-DDMI notes that this water quality modelling update and IRP review is just the first of three (3) required by the MVEIRB Measure 3.
+This final report represented the completion of Panel duties related to the first of three (3) independent modelling reviews.
 The WLWB Public Hearing for Water Licence Amendment was held between December 16 - 18, 2020 and included participation by the IRP as expert witnesses to explain and be questioned on the outcome of their Final Report.
 This exchange included three (3) days of extensive cross examination of the IRP by all interested parties.
 On the final day of the Public Hearing the IRP confirmed that as a result of the extensive discussions, the IRP had not identified the need to make any changes to their Final Report which concluded that DDMI's modelling was appropriate and that the software used was of sufficient quality and the IRP confirmed they had no objections with how DDMI proposed to implement the twelve (12) Recommendations included in the IRP's Final Report, most of which related to future data collection to better understand the potential range of uncertainties and inform subsequent model updates and inform adaptive management approaches.